Anies Baswedan: Political career

-Early political career

-Politically, Anies had been an independent during early years of his career.
+Politically, Anies had been an independent during the early years of his career.
 He moderated the first debate of 2009 presidential election.
 He also served in several capacities during Susilo Bambang Yudhoyono's administration.
-Baswedan served as official spokesperson for the so-called "Team of Eight", which was appointed by President Yudhoyono to oversee the infamous public feud between Corruption Eradication Commission and National Police, which saw two of the commissioners were criminally charged.
-In December 2011, he also served in a panel to select potential members of the General Elections Commission (KPU).
+Baswedan served as the official spokesperson for the so-called "Team of Eight", which was appointed by President Yudhoyono to oversee the infamous public feud between Corruption Eradication Commission (KPK) and National Police (Polri), which saw two of the commissioners were criminally charged.
+In December 2011, he also served on a panel to select potential members of the General Elections Commission (KPU).

-In 2010, alongside prominent figures like Hamengkubuwono X of Yogyakarta and former Muhammadiyah chairman Ahmad Syafi'i Maarif, Anies co-founded Nasdem, a mass organization.
-He left soon after it was declared a political party led by media mogul Surya Paloh.
-Nasdem went to win legislative seats in the 2014 legislative election, becoming part of the Widodo coalition.
+In 2010, alongside prominent figures like Sultan Hamengkubuwono X of Yogyakarta and former Muhammadiyah chairman, Ahmad Syafi'i Maarif, Anies co-founded Nasdem, a mass organization.
+He left soon after it was declared a political party led by media mogul, Surya Paloh.
+Nasdem went on to win legislative seats in the 2014 legislative election, becoming part of the Widodo coalition.

 Joko Widodo presidential campaign

-After his failed presidential bid, Baswedan joined the Joko Widodo presidential campaign, as an official spokesperson.
+Baswedan joined the Joko Widodo presidential campaign as an official spokesperson.
 Joko Widodo, a fellow Gadjah Mada University graduate, was said to believe that his presence would gather votes from Indonesian youth voters, a demographic closely affiliated with Anies.

 Presidential transition

-After Joko Widodo was declared the winner of the presidential election by the KPU on July 22, 2014, Baswedan was then appointed the Deputy for the presidential transition office, led by Rini Soemarno.
-The transition team was intended to prepare the cabinet and perfect the program prior to the official appointment of Joko Widodo and Jusuf Kalla as President and Vice President, respectively.
-He helped the formation of the cabinet, working alongside Hasto Kristiyanto, Andi Widjajanto and Akbar Faizal; all but Kristiyanto eventually became Cabinet ministers.
+After Joko Widodo was declared the winner of the presidential election by the KPU on 22 July 2014, Baswedan was then appointed the Deputy for the presidential transition office, led by Rini Soemarno.
+The transition team was intended to prepare the cabinet and perfect the program before the official appointment of Joko Widodo and Jusuf Kalla as President and Vice President, respectively.
+He helped the formation of the cabinet, working alongside Hasto Kristiyanto, Andi Widjajanto, and Akbar Faizal; all but Kristiyanto eventually became Cabinet ministers.